-A particular miestone in year 2019 will be the consolidation of the operationalization of the CDS infrastructure and its toolbox.
+A particular milestone in year 2019 will be the consolidation of the operationalization of the CDS infrastructure and its toolbox.
 The CDS catalogue and access to climate data will be further developed with priority on climate change monitoring and data requirements for development of sectoral applications (including new SISs and Use Cases).
 ECMWF will continue to implement data management practices needed to support the rapid growth of the CDS catalogue expected in 2019.
 These include:

-Data management and governance to allow a seamless access to the CDS catalogue while expanding the observational component of the catalogue.
+- Data management and governance to allow a seamless access to the CDS catalogue while expanding the observational component of the catalogue.
 This component includes the production of re-analysis and gridded Earth Observation based ECVs, which will build upon the expertise acquired by the European community within the ESA Climate Change Initiative (CCI) and other similar activities in Europe, e.g., EUMETSAT SAF's, and worldwide, e.g., the SCOPE-CM network.
-This activity will be carried out in full coordination with ESA's Climate Change Initiative (CCI) programme and with EUMETSAT Climate SAF(s) in order to avoid duplication and ambiguity;

-Extending the production of the global atmospheric reanalysis for climate monitoring (ERA5) back to 1950s;

-Initiating the preparation for the follow-up global coupled reanalysis (tentatively called ERA6)
+This activity will be carried out in full coordination with ESA's Climate Change Initiative (CCI) programme and with EUMETSAT Climate SAF(s) in order to avoid duplication and ambiguity; - Extending the production of the global atmospheric reanalysis for climate monitoring (ERA5) back to 1950s; - Initiating the preparation for the follow-up global coupled reanalysis (tentatively called ERA6)

-Providing access to observations (climate archives, observation networks, gridded-in situ products, data rescue activities) via the CDS;

-Expanding access to and intercomparing climate monitoring products via the Climate Monitoring Facility;

-Producing regional re-analysis production for Europe and the Arctic zone;

-Consolidating and expanding the generation of multi-model seasonal forecast products based on up to 7 models, including documentation and tailored products;

-Populating the CDS catalogue with products delivered by the climate projections (this component supports access to one Earth System Grid Federation (ESGF) node in Europe, the generation of climate projection multi-model products, and the definition of a roadmap toward a reference set of climate projections for Europe (EUCP).

-Last but not least, and based on recommendations from the user community to be gathered in 2018, developing a prototyping activity around a decadal prediction offer (noting that a fully operational decadal prediction service is out of scope for this MFF, as specified in the the delegation agreement between the Commission and ECMWF).
+- Providing access to in-situ observations (climate archives, observation networks, gridded-in situ products, data rescue activities) as well as reprocessed satellite-based observations via the CDS; - Expanding access to and intercomparing climate monitoring products via the Climate Monitoring Facility; - Producing regional re-analysis production for Europe and the Arctic zone; - Consolidating and expanding the generation of multi-model seasonal forecast products based on up to 7 models, including documentation and tailored products; - Populating the CDS catalogue with products delivered by the CMIP5 climate projections (this component supports access to one Earth System Grid Federation (ESGF) node in Europe, the generation of climate projection multi-model products, and the definition of a roadmap toward a reference set of climate projections for Europe (EUCP). - Last but not least, and based on recommendations from the user community to be gathered in 2018, developing a prototyping activity around a decadal prediction offer (noting that a fully operational decadal prediction service is out of scope for this MFF, as specified in the delegation agreement between the Commission and ECMWF).

-An estimated budget of EUR XXXXXX is foreseen for the CDS related activities.
+An estimated budget of EUR 24 200 000 is foreseen for the CDS related activities.
+This tentative budget will be split in the following way: Observation collection and processing and observational gridded products (12.8 MEUR), Global reanalysis (1.8 MEUR), Regional reanalysis (2.3 MEUR), Seasonal forecasts (3.6 MEUR), Climate projections (3.7 MEUR).